bdt833/powerlifting_calc/README.md

 A couple of interesting things here.
 The top two athletes in the Raw equipment class are both dwarfs.
 Their lower body weight, range of motion, and better leverage allow for some incredibly impressive lifts.
-Lower weight athletes dominate the bodyweight ratio category, but there are some impressive people like John Haack that defy the odds.
+Lower weight athletes dominate by having a higher bodyweight ratio, but there are some impressive competitors like John Haack and Marianna Gasparyan that have stellar Dots scores.

+Below are two plots examining the raw Dots score and raw bodyweight ratio of the top 0.1% of lifters.
+The first plot shows that a majority of the elite powerlifters weigh around 70kg or less.
+You can see in the second plot that the single-/multi-ply group have a much larger raw Dots score *and* bodyweight ratio compared to all other equipment categories, making them unique in the powerlifting world.

 ``` r
 #plots